 Commit to Continuing Security Education

 Today’s CISOs know 2020 is certain to bring new risks and security events, but they’re uncertain about whether their security stance is strong enough.
 According to FireEye, more than half of CISOs don’t believe their organization could withstand a cyberattack.
 The value of education and knowledge is far more certain, however, even though this year’s planned events have been postponed, rescheduled or switched to digital conferences.

 Knowledge is one tool that can empower security leaders and employees to address risks proactively and respond wisely if the worst-case scenario ever comes true.
 Registering for some of the best cybersecurity conferences in 2020 can expose enterprise security teams to emerging best practices, technologies and research on cyber risks.
-Start making your case for attending a cybersecurity conference today!
+Start making your case for attending a physical or digital cybersecurity conference today!